Wednesday, March 25, 2009

 Buddy taking a short rest at French Cay

-For many Turks and Caicos is a short stay on their passage south.
-We'd like to do some exploring.
+For many Turks and Caicos is a short stay on their passage south and we'd like to do some exploring.
 After checking in with Customs and Immigration we study the weather.
 If we don’t leave within 2 days we could be here for 2 weeks with a building north swell and strong winds.
-We decide our stay will be very short.
-The conditions enable us to take a less conventional route south from Sapodilla Bay to French Cay then south east directly to Luperon in the Dominican Republic, with 10 to 15 kt winds on a run.
+We decide our stay will be very short, no exploring.
+The conditions might enable us to take a less conventional route south from Sapodilla Bay to French Cay then south east directly to Luperon in the Dominican Republic, with 10 to 15 kt winds on a run.
 Normally the trade winds blow due east and unrelenting making this route impossible.
-We are joined by Buddy, Slow Mocean, Water Music, and Anthem for what turns out to be a very comfortable passage to the Dominican Republic with the bonus of good company by radio contact during the night's passage.
+Robert runs his novel approach by John who has more experience sailing this area and he agrees it should work.
+So we are joined by Buddy, Slow Mocean, Water Music, and Anthem for what turns out to be a very comfortable passage to the Dominican Republic with the bonus of good company by radio contact during the night's passage.
+At first light as we approach Luperon there's a break in the cloud revealing a very protected anchorage.

 Above pictures are of our entrance into Luperon Harbour and some of the fishing boats.

 At sunrise we are treated to the glorious, misty mountains of Dominican Republic.
-Daisie’s nose twitches with the earthy smells of the rainforests drifting over us with the offshore breeze.
+Daisie’s nose twitches with the earthy smells of the rainforests drifting over us on the offshore breeze.
 A 6 ft swell crashes on the shore.
 The entrance to Luperon Harbour welcomes us with water shooting into the sky from the blow holes off our port side.
 A glassy, well shaped wave peels off a reef at the entrance to the harbour.
-Fishermen in wooden row boats tend fish traps at the entrance just inside the breaking water.
-John, from Buddy, is very familiar with Luperon and offers to lead us into the harbour, providing way points as a guide.
+Fishermen in wooden row boats tend fish traps just inside the breaking water.
+John, from Buddy, is very familiar with Luperon.
+He's slowed his much faster multihull, waiting to lead us into the harbour, providing way points as a guide.
 We cannot help but see the irony; John has poor eyesight and is legally blind.
 Talk about the blind leading the blind.
-Perhaps he has a sixth sense about it.
+He truly has a sixth sense about it.

 Joe and Mel, Spectra